PROBLEMS WITH USING ESSENTIAL OILS LIKE DRUGS

 So, if death or worsening of a condition isn’t an indication enough that essential oils aren’t drugs and shouldn’t be used to treat from a western medicine perspective there’s the fact that it is completely illegal for essential oils to be recommended and sold as drugs in the United States.
 The branches of U.S. government, designed to protect consumers and the field of medicine, have created specific laws around this.

-In the United States a sales representative (product rep/consultant), employee at Whole Foods, your aromatherapist, your herbalist, or your aromatic therapies practitioner, cannot:
+In the United States a sales representative (product rep/consultant), an employee at Whole Foods, your aromatherapist, your herbalist, or your aromatic therapies practitioner, cannot:

 - treat medical conditions – headaches, cancer, cold/flu